 (Note: Bolded state objectives have been assigned for final program assessment to EDMD 3300.
-All listed objectives are assessed and/or evaluated as they contribute to various projects, tests or activities within EDMD 3300.
-Please see the Assessment Template for)
+All listed objectives are assessed and/or evaluated as they contribute to various projects, tests or activities within EDMD 3300.)

 Teaching and Learning

 Human Development(2)(c)1.